Club Profile

 Watford

-Watford are becoming something of a yo-yo club, bouncing between the Premier League and (for this season again) the Championship.
+Watford is becoming something of a yo-yo club, bouncing between the Premier League and (for this season again) the Championship.
 Still, as a game day, they are an easy and fun way to catch some footy while you’re in London.

 LOCATION: Watford, Hertfordshire, essentially a northern suburb of London, 15 miles from the center by train